 - Looking at the merit of the projects submitted through the call, performing quality assurance of projects

-- Ensuring all submitted projects has the correct support data and information included
+- Ensuring all submitted projects include the correct supporting data and information

-- Developing and adjusting scoring mechanisms to grade and rank projects from high to low
+- Developing and adjusting scoring mechanisms to grade and ranking projects from high to low

-- Statewide ranking and prioritizing respective assets based on provided information from the call for programming
+- Compiling statewide rankings and prioritizing respective assets based on provided information from the call for programming

 INDOT Asset Team Chairs